MellerinCharly/MellerinCharly/README.md

 - 💞️ I’m looking to collaborate on future projects.
 - 📫 How to reach me: just look for me!
 - 😄 Pronouns: He / Him
 - ⚡ Fun fact: I'm a big fan of desserts 🍰

-## 📚 Languages and Tools:
+## 📚 Languages and Tools

 <p>
   <a href="https://www.typescriptlang.org/">